 Choose Bali for jungle shalas and ceremony, or Goa for a more relaxed, beach-paced retreat.
 Bali leans toward intentional, ceremonial practice; Goa leans toward unwinding with the sea as a co-teacher.
 Both are well suited to first-time retreat-goers.

 Choose Kerala.
-The pairing of daily yoga with consultations, oil therapies and dietary reset under qualified Ayurvedic doctors makes Kerala the right destination if you arrive tired, depleted, or dealing with a specific condition you want to work with.
+The pairing of daily yoga with an Ayurvedic doctor consultation, oil therapies and dietary reset makes Kerala the right destination if you arrive tired, depleted, or simply in need of deep restoration.

 Choose Nepal.
 The thin air, the visible Himalayas, and the presence of working Buddhist monasteries combine into a retreat that often gets described as the most quietly transformative of the five.
 Best for practitioners with some prior experience.